Pros and Cons of GAN Evaluation Measures: New Developments: New Quantitative GAN Evaluation Measures

 \subsection{Duality GAP Metric}

-Grnarova \etal~\cite{grnarova2019domain} leverage the notion of duality gap from game theory to propose a domain-agnostic and computationally-efficient measure that can be used to assess different models as well as monitoring the progress of a single model throughout training.
+\cite{grnarova2019domain} leverage the notion of duality gap from game theory to propose a domain-agnostic and computationally-efficient measure that can be used to assess different models as well as monitoring the progress of a single model throughout training.
 Intuitively, duality gap measures the sub-optimality (\emph{w.r.t.} an equilibrium) of a given solution (G,D) where G and D and the generator and the discriminator, respectively.
 They also show that their measure highly correlates with FID on natural image datasets, and can also be used in other modalities such as text and sound.
 Further, their measure requires no labels or a pretrained classifier, making it domain agnostic.
-This approach is, however, complicated and it is not clear how it measures fidelity and diversity of samples.
+In a follow-up work, \cite{sidheekh2021characterizing} extend the notion of duality gap to proximal duality gap that is applicable to the general context of training GANs.